israel-dryer/ttkbootstrap/docs/widgets/menubutton.rst

 Style configuration
 ===================
 Use the following classes, states, and options when configuring or modifying a new ttk menubutton style.
+:ref:`tutorial:create a new theme` using TTK Creator if you want to change the default color scheme.

 Class names
 -----------